upenn-cis198/homework4/README.md

 we refer to these events as pre-hook and post-hook events.

-While the tracee is stopped, we can get it's registers to see the state of the program, the system call which was intercepted is defined by the rax register.
+While the tracee is stopped, we can get it's registers to see the state of the program, the system call which was intercepted is defined by the `orig_rax` field, notice this isn't a real CPU register but a Linux quirk.
 The arguments to the system call are mapped to the following registers: arg1 => rdi, arg2 => rsi, arg3 => rdx, arg4 => r10, arg5 => r8, arg6 => r9.